What is an intrauterine device (IUD)?

 - Call your provider if you are worried that it has come out.

-- The first cost is higher than the cost of other methods.
+- The first cost (getting the IUD put is) is higher than the cost of other methods.
 Many IUDs are covered by insurance.

-- IUDs do not prevent sexually transmitted infections (STIs).
+- It does not prevent sexually transmitted infections (STIs).

 - Use condoms with new partners.

-- Only a provider can put in or remove an IUD.
+- Only a provider can put in or take out an IUD.

 - IUDs do not prevent ovarian cysts.
-Ovarian cysts can disappear on their own, but they can be painful.
+Ovarian cysts can go away on their own, but they can be painful.

 - Are or might be pregnant.

-- Have certain types of cancer, such as breast cancer that is sensitive to progestin.
+- Have certain types of cancer, such as breast cancer, that are sensitive to progestin.

 - Some temporary pinching or period-like cramping